WitchDevelops/WitchDevelops/README.md

 # About me
 <h2>👋 Hello there.
 My name is Dominika and I'm learning frontend developement and web design.</h2>
-<br>I'm working at eStoreLabs as junior frontend developer.
+<br>I'm working at eStoreLabs as junior frontend developer and at Syntro AI startup as head of product and UX/UI/frontend.
 You can also hire me as a freelancer to design and code a homepage for you.
-<br>It would be cool to collaborate on beginner-friendly projects :D
+<br>I'm also open to collaborate on beginner-friendly projects, that would be super cool :D

 # Contact